apify/apify-client-python/README.md

 # Apify API client for Python

-This is an official client for the [Apify API](https://www.apify.com/docs/api/v2).
-It's still a work in progress, so please don't use it yet in production environments!
+The Apify API Client for Python is the official library to access the [Apify API](https://docs.apify.com/api/v2) from your Python applications.
+It provides useful features like automatic retries and convenience functions to improve your experience with the Apify API.

+If you want to develop Apify Actors in Python, check out the [Apify SDK for Python](https://docs.apify.com/sdk/python) instead.

 ## Installation

 Requires Python 3.8+

-You can install the client from its [PyPI listing](https://pypi.org/project/apify-client).
+You can install the package from its [PyPI listing](https://pypi.org/project/apify-client).
 To do that, simply run `pip install apify-client` in your terminal.

 ## Usage

-For usage instructions, check the documentation on [Apify Docs](https://docs.apify.com/apify-client-python) or in [`docs/docs.md`](docs/docs.md).
+For usage instructions, check the documentation on [Apify Docs](https://docs.apify.com/api/client/python/) or in [`docs/docs.md`](docs/docs.md).

 ## Development